Generic Name: lactobacillus (LACT-o-bah-sill-us)

 Aiding digestion, preventing diarrhea, and alleviating symptoms of irritable bowel syndrome (IBS).
 It may also be used for other conditions as determined by your doctor.

-Lactinex granules is a dietary supplement.
+Lactinex granules are a dietary supplement.
 It introduces "friendly bacteria" into the digestive tract, which helps many different conditions.

 Do NOT use Lactinex granules if: